-REQUIRED TECHNICAL CORE COURSES CREDIT HRS EMSP 1261 - Clinical EMT/Technician - Intermediate 2 EMSP 1355 - Trauma Management 3 EMSP 1356 - Patient Assessment and Airway Management 3 EMSP 1438 - Introduction to Advanced Practice 4 EMSP 2160 - Clinical EMT/Technician Paramedic I 1 Total Hours 13
+REQUIRED TECHNICAL CORE COURSES CREDIT HRS EMSP 1261 - Clinical EMT/Technician - Intermediate 2 EMSP 1355 - Trauma Management 3 EMSP 1356 - Patient Assessment and Airway Management 3 EMSP 1338 - Introduction to Advanced Practice 3 EMSP 2160 - Clinical EMT/Technician Paramedic I Total Hours 12

 Upon successful completion (with a grade of "C" or higher) of the EMSP courses, the student is eligible to continue to the Paramedic Certificate at Angelina College, if the student successfully completed the EMSP - Basic program here at Angelina College.
 Courses must be taken concurrently.
-Effective March 31, 2013, the NREMT no longer offers the intermediate/85 provider level.
+Effective March 31, 2013, the NREMT offers the AEMT level that will be ready to test in the fall.

-PARAMEDIC COMPLETION CERTIFICATE OF COMPLETION

-REQUIRED TECHNICAL CORE COURSES CREDIT HRS

-EMSP 2243 - Assessment Based Management 2

-EMSP 2261 - Clinical EMT/Technician - Paramedic II 2

-EMSP 2338 - EMS Operation 3

-EMSP 2348 - Emergency Pharmacology 3

-EMSP 2430 - Special Populations 4

-EMSP 2434 - Medical Emergencies 4

-EMSP 2462 - Clinical EMT/Technician - Paramedic III 4

-EMSP 2544 - Cardiology 5

-Total Hours 27
+PARAMEDIC COMPLETION CERTIFICATE OF COMPLETION REQUIRED TECHNICAL CORE COURSES CREDIT HRS EMSP 2243 - Assessment Based Management 2 2 EMSP 2261 - Clinical EMT/Technician - Paramedic II EMSP 2238 - EMS Operation 2 EMSP 2348 - Emergency Pharmacology 3 EMSP 2430 - Special Populations 4 EMSP 2434 - Medical Emergencies 4 EMSP 2462 - Clinical EMT/Technician - Paramedic III 4 EMSP 2544 - Cardiology 5 Total Hours 26

 Upon successful completion (with a grade of "C" or higher) of the EMSP courses, the student is eligible to take the examination for certification as an Emergency Medical Technician - Paramedic by the National Registry of EMTs and the Texas Department of State Health Services and earn a Certificate of Completion from Angelina College.
+During the fall and completion of courses the student may request opportunity to take the AEMT (Advanced Emergency Medic Technician) test.

-Note: The current state certifying examinations for EMT-Basic and EMT-Paramedic are the exams administered by the National Registry of EMTs.
+Note: The current state certifying examinations for EMT-Basic and AEMT and EMT-Paramedic are the exams administered by the National Registry of EMTs.